POSTS TAGGED: LG G3

 The LG G3 has been LG’s breakout hit of the summer.
 Using their knowledge from building some Nexus Devices and improving on the LG G2, the G3 is a beast right out of the box!
 However here at XDA, we are never completely satisfied with a stock device.
 While our review of the device shows off the stock features, there is always more you can do with your LG G3.

-Posted August 18, 2014 By: Jimmy McGee
+Posted August 18, 2014 at 11:30 am by Jimmy McGee

 Jcase and crew have rooted the Sprint LG G3!
 That and much more news is covered by Jordan when he reviews all the important stories from this weekend.
 Included in this weekend’s news is the announcement of Sony releasing the open source files for the latest Sony Xperia Z1 update and be sure the check out the article talking about jailbreaking your Tizen powered Samsung Gear or Gear 2 Smartwatch!
 That’s not all that’s covered in today’s video!

-Posted August 17, 2014 By: Will Verduzco
+Posted August 17, 2014 at 08:00 pm by Will Verduzco

 The LG G3 is a flagship among flagships.
 In terms of raw hardware specifications, the G3 is undoubtedly one of the best devices available at the moment.
 We recently took a closer look at the G3 and liked what we saw.
 We’re not alone either, as many users and developers have also plunked down the cash for a variant of their own.
 As such, it’s no surprise to see that despite the device’s young age, several LG G3 variants have already been rooted.

 Unfortunately, not every device variant has received the root treatment.
 The Sprint variant of the G3 is prime example of this, as up until today, its users haven’t been able to enjoy all of the root-only goods that our little community is kn. . .
 READ ON »